Cookies in Space FAQ

 Out of all the food options that could be tested in the oven, why a DoubleTree chocolate chip cookie?

-How exactly will the DoubleTree chocolate chip cookie be baked in space?
-How is it different than here on Earth?
+What is the science behind baking the DoubleTree chocolate chip cookies in space?
+How was it different than here on Earth?

-The International Space Station (and space in general) is a microgravity environment, so Zero G Kitchen and Nanoracks have researched and developed state-of-the-art technology that allows food to be baked with minimal gravity.
-While it is hypothesized that, once baked, the cookie will take on a cylindrical form, it is not 100 percent certain how the cookie will turn out—this program truly is an experiment!
+The ISS (and space in general) is a microgravity environment, so Zero G Kitchen and Nanoracks researched and developed state-of-the-art technology that allows food to be baked with minimal gravity.

 - Microgravity is the condition in which people or objects appear to be weightless.
 The effects of microgravity can be seen when astronauts and objects float in space.
 Microgravity is sometimes called "zero gravity," but this is misleading.